 Honoring our differences and how to collaborate.

 Educating staff, patients and the communities we care for.

 Restoring hope and freedom, together.

-To help cover the cost of education and enhance staff diversity, the Mary Free Bed Guild created two programs: Disability Scholarships and Minority Scholarships.
+To help cover the cost of education and enhance staff diversity, the Mary Free Bed Guild created two programs: Diversity Scholarships and Ability Scholarships.

 Over the life of these programs, more than $830,000 has been presented to 100-plus deserving students.